tuftsdatalab/tuftsWorkshops/docs/basic/intro-to-unix/intro-to-unix.md

 the shell is often the best way to automate anything to do with files.

 In this lesson, we're going to go through how to access Unix/Linux and some of the basic shell commands.
-We will finish with a demonstration of how to run programs interactively as well by submitting a job to SLURM (https://it.tufts.edu/sites/default/files/uploaded-files/2020-03/QuickStart%20for%20Slurm.pdf).
+We will finish with a demonstration of how to run programs interactively as well by submitting a job to [SLURM](https://it.tufts.edu/sites/default/files/uploaded-files/2020-03/QuickStart%20for%20Slurm.pdf){:target="_blank" rel="noopener"}.
 Slurm is a scalable cluster management and job scheduling system for Linux clusters.
 Other job scheduling systems you may be familiar with from other universities are "PBS" and "SGE_Batch".

 ### Where to learn shell commands